GelSLAM: A Real-time, High-Fidelity, and Robust 3D Tactile SLAM System: Experiment: Long-horizon Tracking

-Figure \ref{fig:tracking_error_comparison} compares tracking error over time for NormalFlow (NF), NormalFlow with Keyframes (NF-KF), and our method across two episodes.
-Our approach accurately identifies many loops even under limited texture and effectively corrects drift, leading to lower tracking error than the baselines.
+We study two representative episodes (one on Pliers and one on Spatula) to analyze how the tracking error of our approach evolves over time, evaluate its sensitivity to the CCS and SCR thresholds, and examine its relocalization capability.
+Fig. \ref{fig:tracking_error_comparison} compares tracking error over time for NormalFlow (NF), NormalFlow with keyframes (NF-KF), and our method.
+Despite limited surface texture, our approach reliably identifies many loops and corrects accumulated drift, achieving consistently lower tracking error than the baselines.

+Fig. \ref{fig:ablate_thresholds} illustrates the sensitivity of our approach to the CCS threshold $(\in [-1,1])$ and SCR threshold $(\in [0,1])$.
+Setting either threshold to 1 makes every frame a keyframe and rejects all loop closures, causing GelSLAM to degenerate to NormalFlow.
+Across a wide range of CCS and SCR thresholds, the tracking error remains low, showing that performance is insensitive to the exact threshold choice.
+When the CCS threshold is too low (below 0), accuracy degrades due to accepting false loop closures; in practice, objects with less surface texture require a higher CCS threshold to avoid this issue.
+For long-horizon tracking, we find that a CCS threshold of 0.85 and an SCR threshold of 0.3 perform well across most everyday objects.

+We evaluate the relocalization capability of our method by simulating periodic contact loss.
+Specifically, every 4 seconds (100 frames), we remove a 1-second segment (25 frames) from the sequence.
+Fig. \ref{fig:simulate_breaks} compares the tracking results of our approach obtained using the full episodes with those obtained under simulated contact removals.
+Once contact is re-established, our method reliably relocalizes and achieves tracking performance nearly identical to that obtained without contact removal, although relocalization may be delayed when contact resumes far from previously contacted regions.